Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-3/lecture-materials/crud-app-with-mongoose.md

 <br>
 <br>

-## Congratulation!
+## Congratulations!
 We now have a Delete and Update feature! 🎉

 Hopefully, you now have a fully functional CRUD app with a real MONGODB database.